5-37-227. Financial identity fraud -- Nonfinancial identity fraud -- Restitution -- Venue

 (1) For his or her benefit or the benefit of a third party, accesses, obtains, records, or submits to a financial institution another person’s identifying information with a purpose to create, obtain, or open a credit account, debit account, or financial resource without the authorization of the other person;

 (2) Uses a scanning device, re-encoder, or a skimmer for the purpose of appropriating a financial resource, financial sight order information, or payment card information of another person to his or her own use or to the use of a third party without the authorization of the other person; or

 (3) Transfers to another person a financial resource, a financial sight order, or payment card information knowing that the other person is not entitled to obtain or possess the financial resource, financial sight order, or payment card information.

 (b) A person commits nonfinancial identity fraud if he or she knowingly obtains another person’s identifying information without the other person’s authorization and uses the identifying information for any unlawful purpose, including without limitation:

 (2) To harass another person; or

 (3) To obtain or to attempt to obtain a good, service, real property, or medical information of another person.

 (c) As used in this section:

-(3) "Financial institution" includes, but is not limited to, a credit card company, bank, or any other type of lending or credit company or institution;
+(5) “Financial institution” includes without limitation a credit card company, bank, or any other type of lending or credit company or institution;

-(4) "Financial resource" includes, but is not limited to, a credit card, debit card, or any other type of line of credit or loan;
+(6) “Financial resource” includes without limitation a credit card, debit card, or any other type of line of credit or loan;

 (B) Driver’s license number;